-The one I found is priced at $10,000, which is still fair for a vehicle with a stellar performance.
+The one I found is priced at $10,000, which is still fair for a vehicle with link hidden, please login to view.
 It offered me a smooth ride when I took it for a test drive.

 It is a two-seater sports car with hybrid features and was designed with sporty performance and fuel economy in mind.